 The crystalline image occurs when an actual image crystallizes with its own virtual image.
-When they come together they de-solidify; the actual becomes dark and the virtual becomes limpid.
+When they come together, they de-solidify; the actual becomes dark, and the virtual becomes limpid.

 Our bodies open portals to other realms.
-In a soft control society, people we know become characters, actors, personas that speak in cipher.
+In a soft control society, people we know become characters, actors, and personas that speak in cipher.
 They exist in a circuit where the real and the imaginary, the actual and the virtual, chase after each other, exchange their roles and become indiscernible.

 The image search becomes the conceptual edifice for the canvas.
-Personal moments captured in the cloud allow us to be visitors to our own reality, outside of linear time.
+Personal moments captured in the cloud allow us to be visitors to our own reality outside of linear time.
 When will this dissonance disturb our narrative?
 The painting becomes a threshold between the private and the seeking public.

-The crystalline regime stands in for its object, and creates it; this is the regime of the imaginary.
+The crystalline regime stands in for its object and creates it; this is the regime of the imaginary.

 The generative systems at play in Timothy McMillan’s process poetically investigate social structures and institutions ranging from the personal to the spectacular.
-A playful irreverence and exuberant material exploration are applied to insistently obscured intentions.
+A playful irreverence and exuberant material exploration are applied to insistently obscure intentions.
 The in-between, unfamiliar, and morally ambiguous are the horizon lines Timothy chases in his meandering practice.

 Monica Nydam’s paintings explore the relationship between being human and technology.
 The source material for her paintings is culled from the Internet through Google image search and online news sources.
 She graduated from Massachusetts College of Art and Design with a BFA in Painting.

-Jimmy Schaus is a filmmaker, video artist and musician living in Chicago, IL.
-His work often takes the form of experimental, elliptical narratives which imagine new ways of seeing, hearing and being in the world.
+Jimmy Schaus is a filmmaker, video artist, and musician living in Chicago, IL.
+His work often takes the form of experimental, elliptical narratives which imagine new ways of seeing, hearing, and being in the world.
 He grew up in Florida, where he was an active participant in the sub-underground music scene.